sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

-Effect: Light bends around your body, making you invisible.
+Effect: Light bends around your body, making you invisible while sustained.

+### Sunspot Gu

+*Rank 3 Attack*

+Cost: 10 portions

+Range: 8 meters

+Health: 4

+Food: <!-- TODO ->

+Keywords: [**Sustained**]

+Effect: This Gu must be activated outdoors.
+While sustained, a sunbeam envelopes a 2 meter square within range.
+If a creature starts its turn within the area, it takes 40 heat damage.
+You may move the sunbeam up to 5 meters to another area within range as a bonus action.

 ### Two-stretch Golden Light Gu
 *Rank 2 Guard*